amanmaldar/EECE7290_Project/README.md

 - We made a changes to the ansible script to run the python program as a service.
 The CORD-POD environment broke everytime we made the changes.
 So we basically could not deploy it.

 2) Running Red5/Mist server
-- CORD runs apache server to build the service.
+- CORD runs apache server to host/run the service.
 We tried to install red5 server in place of Apache server.
 Again, CORD-POD broke evrytime.

 Troubleshooting-
 - We analysed the logs, understood the sequence of operations for the container after every development loop execution.
 Did some exeperiemnts to achieve the results.